Skip to main content

 TerritoryAverageMedianNote

-Northwest Territories$145,000$115,000Resource sector premium
+Northwest Territories$145,000$115,000Resource and government sector premium

 Household Income by Family Type